-Rossant lab members, January 2013
+Rossant lab members, February 2014

 The Rossant lab is interested in mechanisms of cell fate decisions in the early mouse embryo and their application to the maintenance and differentiation of embryo-derived stem cells.

 We are also applying our developmental knowledge to the differentiation of human iPS cells into cell types suitable for exploring new aspects of human biology and disease.

-Canada M5G 1L7
+Canada M5G 0A4